Charles John Wentworth Dilke: London Oratory

-On the advice of Gilby, Dilke entered the London Oratory shortly after graduating from Cambridge, where he would spend the next 56 years as a priest and serve from 1981 to 1987 as a provost.
+On the advice of Gilbey, Dilke entered the London Oratory shortly after graduating from Cambridge, where he would spend the next 56 years as a priest and serve from 1981 to 1987 as a provost.
 He was ordained in 1966, after studying at Rome's Beda College during the Second Vatican Council.

 Dilke retained some of his family's ancestral non-traditionalism – his election as provost was said to be celebrated by the liberal-minded members of his community – and was not in sympathy with the fogeyish element that congregated about the Brompton Oratory.
 Indeed, upon hearing the news from Rome of the white smoke signaling a new pontiff, he once remarked "Popes come.
 Then they die, and another one is elected", before continuing to play his recorder.

 From 2004, Dilke was a fellow of the Royal Astronomical Society, and even wrote an unpublished novel about the oratory set in outer space.